martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 2. Are used with TLS and DTLS.

-3. Are included in X.509 (PKIX) certificates.
+3. Are included in PKIX certificates.

-At the time of this writing, other protocols such as {{QUIC}} and Network Time Security {{NTS}} use DTLS or TLS to perform the initial establishment of cryptographic key material.
-The rules specified here apply to such services, as well.
+With regard to TLS and DTLS, these security protocols are used to protect data exchanged over a wide variety of application protocols, which use both the TLS or DTLS handshake protocol and the TLS or DTLS record layer, either directly or through a profile as in Network Time Security {{NTS}}.
+The TLS handshake protocol can also be used with different record layers to define secure transport protocols; at present the most prominent example is QUIC {{?RFC9000}}.
+The rules specified here are intended to apply to all protocols in this extended TLS "family".

+With regard to PKIX, technologies such as DNS-Based Authentication of Named Entities (DANE) {{RFC6698}} sometimes use certificates based on PKIX (more precisely, certificates structured via {{X.509}} or specific encodings thereof such as {{X.690}}), at least in certain modes.
+Alternatively, a TLS peer could issue delegated credentials that are based on a CA-issued certificate, as in {{TLS-SUBCERTS}}.
+In both of these cases, a TLS client could learn of a service identity through its inclusion in the relevant certificate.
+The rules specified here are intended to apply whenever service identities are included in X.509 certificates or credentials that are derived from such certificates.

 ### Out of Scope {#out-of-scope}